 E. (Eline) ten Bosch MSc

 Eline ten Bosch is a PhD candidate at the Rotterdam School of Management, Erasmus University.
 She obtained her M.Sc. in Finance from VU University Amsterdam.
 She has four years of work experience in portfolio management, as portfolio analyst sovereign fixed income.
 She was responsible for the ESG integration in the investment process and measuring the Carbon Footprint of the sovereign bond portfolios.
-Her dissertation focuses on the impact of the UN SDGs on the sovereign fixed income market.
+Her dissertation focuses on sustainable finance and the sovereign fixed income market.

 PhD Track The impact of country SDG performance on sovereign bond spreads